 - Add minced garlic to the snap peas

 - Remove the skillet from the heat so the garlic doesn’t burn.

 That’s all there is to it.
 Some of the pea pods will have a little bit of browning on the edges, but they should still be a nice bright green.
-By not over-cooking the pea pods, they will retain their crunch and have a bright, fresh flavor.

 - 8 oz. (about 3 cups) fresh sugar snap peas

-- ½ tsp. salt
+- ½ teaspoon salt

-- 1/8 tsp. ground black pepper
+- 1/8 teaspoon ground black pepper

 - Trim the stems from the pea pods.